Dashboard Controls

 - Distributing load across additional instances

-This graph displays the percentage of maximum database connections being used across different instances over time.
+This line chart displays the percentage (%) of maximum database connections being used across different instances over time.
 Why this matters: Each database instance has a connection limit.
 When you approach this limit:- New connection attempts will fail

 - Applications may experience connection errors